CappiePappies/Mask-Based-Diffusion-for-Music-Generation-From-Everyday-Sounds/README.md

 - Fine-tuned **Riffusion model** with DreamBooth for genre-specific outputs.
 - Evaluation using **SSIM, Chromagram Similarity, FAD, and CLAP** metrics.

+## Performance Details
+All training and inference were conducted using Google Colab Pro, leveraging both NVIDIA A100 and T4 GPUs.
+The average inference time to generate a 5-second audio clip from a spectrogram and prompt is approximately 5-10 seconds on an T4 GPU.

 ## Results

 - **FAD Score:** 0.570 (high perceptual similarity to human preference benchmarks).